How Much Are Swimming Pool Maintenance Costs?

 Additional Maintenance Costs for Saltwater Pools

 The type of pool you have can significantly affect maintenance costs.
 A big reason why chlorine pools are generally more popular than saltwater pools is that the latter has a much higher upfront cost.
 Namely, to get a saltwater pool, you need to purchase a saltwater generator.
-Expect to pay around $2,000 for the generator itself.
+Expect to pay around $1,000 to $2,000 for the generator itself.

 Although not necessary, an additional expense you should consider for your saltwater pool is zinc anode.
 A zinc anode can help protect the metals in your pool from corroding.
 Expect to pay around $20 to $80, depending on the model.